Education in Poland: Primary school

-Children typically start attending primary school (szkoła podstawowa, also known colloquially as podstawówka) at the age of seven.
+Children typically start attending primary school (szkoła podstawowa, also known colloquially as podstawówka) at the age of seven or six, if their guardians decide to, but the child must have attended kindergarten in the school year preceding the one in which they are to start primary school.
+If not, the child must have an opinion about the possibility of starting education provided by a psychological and pedagogical counseling center.
 Primary school typically takes eight years to complete (grades 1–8).
 Prior to 2017, primary school only took six years to complete (grades 1–6), after which students would attend the also mandatory gimnazjum (middle school), which lasted 3 years.
 However, this changed when the 2016 "Law on School Education" act was introduced by then-Minister of Education, Anna Zalewska.
 Gimnazjum was abolished, and replaced with 8 years of primary school (as opposed to the previous 6 years of primary school + 3 years of gimnazjum system).
 The changes began taking effect on 1 September 2017.